Automatic Mutual Recognition

 What is Automatic Mutual Recognition?

-Automatic Mutual Recognition (AMR) is a national scheme allowing individuals to use their home state or territory occupational registration or licence to work in participating Australian states and territories.
+Automatic Mutual Recognition (AMR) is a national scheme allowing individuals to use their home state or territory occupational registration or licence to work in other participating Australian states and territories.

 The scheme is only available to practitioners whose principal place of residence or work is in a participating state or territory.
 From 1 January these are: